 Major surgery within 4 weeks prior to the first dose of study treatment.

-Radiotherapy within 4 weeks of the first dose of study treatment.
+Radiotherapy with a wide field of radiation within 4 weeks or radiotherapy with a limited field of radiation for palliation within 2 weeks of the first dose of study treatment.

 With the exception of alopecia, and peripheral neuropathy; any unresolved toxicities from prior therapy greater than Common Terminology Criteria for Adverse Events (CTCAE) Grade 1 at the time of study enrolment.